 - Poor decision-making skills

 Drunk drivers do not always cause car accidents.
 Most of the time, however, the drunk driver substantially contributes to the accident.
 In some cases, drunk drivers may bear full responsibility for the accident.
 In other cases, however, the drunk driver may share liability with another driver, especially if that driver failed to follow the rules of the road, including speeding or ignoring traffic signals.
-Sometimes, the sober driver may cause more of the accident than the drunk one, alleviating the liability the drunk driver may face.
+Sometimes, the sober driver may bear more fault for the accident than the drunk one, alleviating the liability the drunk driver may face.

 Scenario #5: T-Bone Accidents